 About this site

 This web site has been developed to act as a gateway to my various areas of academic and quasi-academic research.
-It includes links to the books and many of the research papers I have written, the theses of students I have supervised, and also includes a blog section.
-In the latter I will post items of current interest in my research areas, and I hope it will serve as a place where these can be discussed by others well as by myself.
+It includes links to the books and many of the research papers I have written, the theses of students I have supervised, my more recent work on aspects of Midlands history and my ecclesiatical and theological interests.

 There is inevitably some overlap between these categories – and in particular he material on rail vehicles in cross winds in the Train Aerodynamics category and road vehicles in cross winds in the Transport category could easily fit into the Wind Engineering category.

 I was born and brought up in Brierley Hill in the Black Country and attended the local grammar school From there I went to St Catharine’s College in Cambridge where I read Engineering, graduating with a BA in 1975, and an MA and a PhD in 1978.
 Following a Research Fellowship there at St Catharine’s College and the Department of Engineering, in the early 1980s I began work in the Aerodynamics Unit of British Rail Research in Derby, before moving to an academic position in the Department of Civil Engineering at the University of Nottingham.
 I remained there till 1998 where I was a lecturer, reader and professor with research interests in vehicle aerodynamics, wind engineering, environmental fluid mechanics and agricultural aerodynamics.
 In 1998 I moved to the University of Birmingham as Professor of Environmental Fluid Mechanics in the School of Civil Engineering.